gggeek/db-3v4l/README.md

 ### Usage

-Example: executing the sql snippet `select current_date` in parallel on all databases:
+Example: executing the sql statement `select current_date` in parallel on all databases:

     ./bin/stack.sh start
     ./bin/stack.sh dbconsole sql:execute --sql='select current_date'
     ./bin/stack.sh stop

+A slightly longer sql snippet:

+    ./bin/stack.sh dbconsole sql:execute --sql="create table persons(name varchar(255), age int); insert into persons values('significant other', 99); select name as person, age - 60 as conventional_age from persons;"

-If you have a bigger set of SQL commands to execute than it is practical to put in a command-line, you can save them to a file and then execute it in parallel on all databases:
+If you have a bigger set of SQL statements to execute than it is practical to put in a command-line, you can save them to a file and then execute it in parallel on all databases:

     ./bin/stack.sh dbconsole sql:execute --file=./shared/my_huge_script.sql

 *NB* to share files between the host computer and the container, put them in the `shared` folder.

-*NB* you can also execute different sql commands based on database type by saving them to separate files.
+*NB* you can also execute different sql commands for each database type by saving them to separate files.
 The `sql:execute` command does replace some tokens in the values of the `--file` option.
 Eg:

     ./bin/stack.sh dbconsole sql:execute --file='./shared/test_{dbtype}.sql'

 will look for files `test_mariadb.sql`, `test_mssql.sql`, `test_mysql.sql`, `test_postgresql.sql`, `test_sqlite.sql`

+*NB* by default a temporary database is created for each invocation of the `sql:execute` command, and disposed immediately afterwards.
+If you want to persist data in a more permanent way, to be able eg. to run multiple queries against the same data set, you have to follow a multiple-step process:

+- create a permanent database on each instance using the `database:create` dbconsole command
+- load the desired data into each database by using either the command line database client, or the Adminer web console
+- use the `--database`, `--user`, `--password` options when running `sql:execute`

-You can also list all available database instances:
+You can also list all available database instances and databases:

     ./bin/stack.sh dbconsole instance:list

+    ./bin/stack.sh dbconsole database:list

 As well as test connecting to them using the standard clients: